iturdikulov/notes/dwm keyboard shortcuts.md

 ---
-title: Dwm keyboard shortcuts
 date: 2023-03-13
+draft: true
+sr-due: 2024-03-16
+sr-ease: 250
+sr-interval: 3
 tags:
 - inbox
 - DWM
-draft: true
-sr-due: 2024-03-16
-sr-interval: 3
-sr-ease: 250
 ---

+# Dwm keyboard shortcuts

 I swapped meta key (ALT/META) to super key (WIN), which used in DWM by default as modifier key, to decrease key conflicts in various programs.